vencax/node-spa-auth/README.md

 - FALLBACKLANG: code of fallback language for email template
 - CHPASSWDLINK: url with chage password form
 - PROJECT_NAME: name of your project or team used in email templates
+- TOKEN_VALIDITY_IN_MINS: duration of JWT token in minutes

 Rest of env vars are probably defined due to other parts of your app.
 If not, define following: